bcgsc/mavis/docs/source/tutorial.rst

 Setting Up the Pipeline
 .........................

-The next step is :ref:`running the pipeline stage <pipeline-standard>`.
+The next step is :ref:`running the setup stage <pipeline-standard>`.
 This will perform conversion, clustering, and creating the submission scripts for the other stages.

 .. code:: bash

-    mavis pipeline mavis.cfg -o output_dir/
+    mavis setup mavis.cfg -o output_dir/

 At this stage you should have something that looks like this.
 For simplicity not all files/directories have been shown.